Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving: Introduction

 \section{Introduction}

-Unlike standard secure multi-party computation, which assumes the function to be public and only protects the parties’ inputs, \emph{private function evaluation} (PFE) aims to protect both the input data and the function being evaluated \cite{mohassel2013hide}.
-Achieving such strong privacy in general-purpose settings remains costly in practice.
-Existing PFE protocols typically reduce private-function computation to secure computation of a public circuit, which requires transforming a circuit of size $n$ into a universal circuit of size $\Theta(n \log n)$ \cite{kolesnikov2008practical,zhao2024improving}.
-Although asymptotically optimal, this expansion introduces substantial overhead and remains a performance bottleneck.
+In contrast to standard secure multi-party computation, which assumes the function to be public and only protects the parties' inputs, \emph{Private Function Evaluation} (PFE) aims to protect both the input data and the function being evaluated \cite{mohassel2013hide}.
+Typical PFE protocols transform a (private) circuit of size $n$ into a public universal circuit of size $\Theta(n \log n)$ \cite{kolesnikov2008practical,zhao2024improving}.
+Although asymptotically optimal, this expansion introduces substantial overhead.
+Fully homomorphic encryption approaches alternative to universal circuits~\cite{li2024privacy,li2024non,zhu2025private} have improved expressiveness, but inherit the computational cost of homomorphic encryption, including large ciphertexts, expensive key-switching and rotations, and bootstrapping~\cite{Shen2025BootstrappingSurvey,yu2026faster}.

-Katz and Malka \cite{katz2011constant} avoided universal circuits using singly homomorphic public-key encryption, but their protocol remains costly in practice.
-More recently, \emph{fully homomorphic encryption} (FHE) has been used to evaluate encoded representations of functions using homomorphic lookup tables and related techniques, without resorting to universal circuits~\cite{li2024privacy,li2024non,zhu2025private}.
-These FHE-based approaches improve expressiveness for PFE, but still inherit the high computational cost of FHE, including large ciphertexts, expensive key-switching and rotations, and (in generic settings) the overhead of bootstrapping~\cite{Shen2025BootstrappingSurvey,yu2026faster}.
-Taken together, these results suggest that achieving full function privacy in general remains costly in practice and motivate relaxed notions such as \emph{semi-private function evaluation} (Semi-PFE).

-Semi-PFE was introduced as a practical alternative to full PFE by relaxing function privacy to allow limited structural leakage \cite{paus2009practical,gunther2019poster,gunther2024fluent,lin2023skipping}.
+These computational hurdles have motivated a relaxation of PFE to a \emph{semi-private function evaluation} (Semi-PFE).
+It relaxes function privacy to allow limited structural leakage \cite{paus2009practical,gunther2019poster,gunther2024fluent,lin2023skipping}.
 A prominent instantiation of Semi-PFE is \emph{Gate-Hiding} (GH) garbled circuits, which intentionally reveal the circuit topology while hiding the type of each gate \cite{kempka2016circumvent,rosulek2017improvements,rosulek2021three,wang2024reducing}.
-The textbook Yao garbling scheme already satisfies gate hiding, as gate types are indistinguishable to the evaluator under a standard hybrid argument.
-Subsequent work showed that this property extends to optimized constructions such as Free-XOR without increasing asymptotic cost, and formalized GH as the requirement that a garbling leaks only the circuit topology while concealing each gate’s truth table~\cite{rosulek2017improvements}.
-Research has since focused on reducing constant factors in GH, culminating in unified constructions that support all two-input Boolean functions with near-optimal per-gate costs ~\cite{rosulek2021three}.
+Eventually, a unified construction was proposed that supports all two-input Boolean functions with near-optimal per-gate costs ~\cite{rosulek2021three}.